Environmental News

 Monthly Board of Directors Meeting Schedule

-Board meetings of the Mashpee Environmental Coalition (MEC) are held via Zoom the second Thursday of each month (January to November) starting at 4:00pm unless otherwise noted below.
-There is no meeting in December.
+Board meetings of the Mashpee Environmental Coalition (MEC) are held via Zoom the second Thursday of each month (January to November) starting at 4:00pm unless otherwise noted.
+There is no meeting in December and the August 2024 meeting has been cancelled.
 Please note that our Annual Meeting takes place the second Thursday in September at 4:00pm followed by the September board meeting.

 All are welcome to attend.
 If you wish to attend one of our meetings, please contact [email protected] by 12:00 noon the day before the meeting so the Zoom link can be emailed to you.